Yefeng0920/BRMA_tutorial_git/README.md

-# Tutorial for: Bivariate multilevel meta-analysis of log response ratio and standardized mean difference towards robust and reproducible evidence syntheses in environmental and biological sciences
+# Tutorial for: Bivariate multilevel meta-analysis of log response ratio and standardized mean difference for robust and reproducible environmental and biological sciences

 ## Transparency declaration